Zurück zum Blog

 Spring & Spring Boot

-Spring is a powerful open-source Java framework that provides developers with the ability to build comprehensive, reliable and scalable Jakarta EE (formerly Java EE) applications.
-Jakarta EE is a commercial platform that offers a set of tools to develop Java business-oriented applications.
+Spring is a powerful open-source Java framework that enables developers to build comprehensive, reliable, and scalable Jakarta EE (formerly Java EE) applications.
+Jakarta EE is a commercial platform that provides a set of tools for developing Java business-oriented applications.

-One simple example of Spring applicability comes from one of its modules called Spring JDBC.
-By utilizing the JDBC Template taken from the Spring JDBC module, developers are able to produce applications faster and with significantly fewer lines of code.
+One simple example of Spring's applicability comes from one of its modules, Spring JDBC.
+By using the JDBC Template from the Spring JDBC module, developers can build applications faster and with significantly fewer lines of code.

 Spring Boot is an extension of the Spring framework.
 With Spring Boot, producing an application is super quick and doesn’t require the addition of ‘boilerplate’ code.
-In programming, boilerplate colloquially refers to redundancy in the code.
+In programming, boilerplate colloquially refers to redundant code.
 To that end, Spring Boot allows programmers to build applications that, as Forrest Gump would paraphrase, just run.

 Scala

-Scala is a multi-paradigm, statically typed programming language that includes features from both object-oriented (value as an object) and functional (function as a value) programming.
+Scala is a multi-paradigm, statically typed programming language that combines features of both object-oriented (values as objects) and functional (functions as values) programming.
 It derives its name from ‘Scalable Language’, while its source code is compiled and executed using JVM, or a Java Virtual Machine.

 Here’s how it works: